franziskawich/faq-accordion-card/README.md

 ### What I learned

-I have learned that it is possible to build a faq accordion without JavaScript with the HTML-elements details and summary (sadly not supported in IE... 😶):
+I have learned that it is possible to build a FAQ accordion without JavaScript with the HTML-elements details and summary (sadly not supported in IE... 😶):

 ```html
 <details>